 The Jabra Elite 65t have a unique form factor that's decently comfortable but won't be for everyone.
 The earbuds are a little bulky but angled and shaped in a way to fit within the contours of your ears without needing any stability fins.
 This design choice may be ideal for some, but for others, the larger size of the earbuds pushes on the concha of your ear and gets fatiguing after a couple of hours of listening.
 Unfortunately, since you can't change or adjust the shape of the earbuds, they won't be the best choice for all listeners, especially those with smaller ears.
+If you like this design but would want something a bit more comfortable, take a look at the Creative Outlier Air.
 For smaller buds, take a look at the RHA TrueConnect or the Samsung Galaxy Buds.
 Also, the Elite 65t are in-ears, so if you're not a big fan of in-ear designs, then you will have some of the same issues with these headphones.

 Update: 06/05/2019 We've update control score of the Elite Active 65t and Elite 65t to show that they do have a talk-through mode despite not being noise canceling headphones. you can activate it via the app or by pressing the button on the right earbud twice